waprin/waprin.github.io/_posts/2022-10-30-ditched-django-nextjs.md

 Python is still an amazing language and it’s still probably the best “jack-of-all trades” language there is.
 It might make sense to use something like Django Rest Framework if you plan to do a significant amount of machine learning and want to use one language to write all your models.
 Of course, I’m very indebted to all the amazing OSS contributions made by the Python and Django communities.

 But going forward, Django is something I will look back fondly on rather than use for any projects.
-So going forward, aside from quick experiments for learning purposes, I plan to stick entirely within the Javascript ecosystem for web projects.
+Going forward, aside from quick experiments for learning purposes, I plan to stick entirely within the Javascript ecosystem for web projects.